TurboWarp/docs/docs/website/cloud-variables.md

 ## For bot developers and advanced users {#advanced}

-We allow using bots and custom clients, however due to persistent abuse we have some requirements and expectations.
+We allow using bots and custom clients.
+However, due to persistent abuse, we have some requirements and expectations.
 Remember that **this is a free service operated by volunteers.** The CPU to parse messages and the bandwidth to send messages to other users is not free.
 The information below is applicable to both users and authors of cloud variable libraries.

 ### User-Agent is required {#user-agent}